epishchik/SRGD/README.md

 \** - the config field specifies the exact version of the model which was used to calculate metric.

 ## Kaggle
-A [competition](https://www.kaggle.com/competitions/super-resolution-in-video-games) based on the SRGB dataset has been launched on the Kaggle platform and will run until August 31, 2024. **The SRGB dataset will be publicly available on Huggingface after the competition ends**.
+A [competition](https://www.kaggle.com/competitions/super-resolution-in-video-games) based on the SRGD dataset has been launched on the Kaggle platform and will run until August 26, 2024. **The SRGD dataset will be publicly available on Huggingface after the competition ends**.

 ## Bibtex